superepicstudios/async/README.md

 print(value) // 1
 ```

-**Note**: This is a public re-implementation of `ManagedCriticalState` from [AsyncAlgorithms](https://github.com/apple/swift-async-algorithms).
+**Note**: This is a public re-implementation of [ManagedCriticalState](https://github.com/apple/swift-async-algorithms/blob/main/Sources/AsyncAlgorithms/Locking.swift#L131) from `AsyncAlgorithms`.
 If `ManagedCriticalState` is ever made public, this will likely be migrated to a typealias:

 ```swift
 public typealias Critical<Value> = ManagedCriticalState<Value>